Outerspatial 2-complexes: Extending the class of outerplanar graphs to three dimensions: Main techniques

 \section{Main techniques}

-In this section we are going to prove the two main lemmas needed for the proof of the second implication of \autoref{core_lemma}.
-Given these two lemmas and the proof of the first implication at the end of \autoref{section_core_lemma} we are going to give the complete proof of \autoref{core_lemma}.
-We will start the section with a definition that will be used in the context of both lemmas. \begin{defn} We are going to call a $2$-connected simple outerplanar graph \emph{2-outerplanar} graph. \end{defn} \begin{defn} We are going to call a $2$-outerplanar graph together with a drawing in the plane a \emph{2-outerplane} graph. \end{defn} The class of $2$-outerplanar graphs will be important for the proofs of these lemmas.
-Thus, before we get to proving them, we are going to need to explore $2$-outerplanar graphs through definitions and a few small lemmas.
+In this section we are going to prove two lemmas that are needed for one of the implications of \autoref{core_lemma}.
+At the end of the section we will show the proof of \autoref{core_lemma} given these two lemmas and consequently show the proof of \autoref{mainintro} given \autoref{core_lemma} .
+We will start the section with a definition that will be used in the context of both lemmas. \begin{defn} We are going to call a $2$-connected simple outerplanar graph a \emph{bi-outerplanar} graph. \end{defn} The class of bi-outerplanar graphs will be important for the proofs of these lemmas.
+Thus, before we get to proving them, we are going to need to explore bi-outerplanar graphs through definitions and a few small lemmas.

-\begin{fact} The set of excluded minors for the class of outerplanar graphs consists of the graphs $K_4$ and $K_{2,3}$. \end{fact}

-\begin{obs} The link graphs of an outerspatial $2$-complex do not have $K_4$ or $K_{2,3}$ minors. \end{obs} \begin{proof} The link graphs of an outerspatial $2$-complex are all outerplanar by \autoref{link_outerplanar}.
+\begin{thm}(\cite{Outerminor}) The set of excluded minors for the class of outerplanar graphs consists of the graphs $K_4$ and $K_{2,3}$. \end{thm} \begin{obs} The link graphs of an outerspatial $2$-complex do not have $K_4$ or $K_{2,3}$ minors. \end{obs} \begin{proof} The link graphs of an outerspatial $2$-complex are all outerplanar by \autoref{link_outerplanar}.
 The class of outerplanar graphs is characterised by its forbidden minors $K_4$ and $K_{2,3}$.
-From this, the conclusion follows. \end{proof} \begin{lem} Every $2$-outerplanar graph $G$ has a face that is bounded by a Hamilton cycle. \end{lem}
+From this, the conclusion follows. \end{proof} \begin{lem} (Folklore) Every bi-outerplanar graph $G$ has a unique Hamiltonian cycle which bounds its outer face. \end{lem}

-\begin{proof} Consider the face that is adjacent to all vertices.
-By 2-connectedness, this face is bounded by a cycle.
-So, this cycle is Hamiltonian. \end{proof}

-Using the notions from the previous lemma we have the following definitions. \begin{defn} In a $2$-outerplane graph, we pick a cycle as in \autoref{polygonal} and refer to it as a \emph{boundary cycle}.
-We call an edge \emph{chordal} if it connects two non-consecutive edges of the boundary cycle. \end{defn}
+Using the notions from the previous lemma we have the following definitions. \begin{defn} In a bi-outerplanar graph, we pick a cycle as in \autoref{polygonal} and refer to it as the \emph{boundary cycle}.
+We call an edge \emph{diagonal} if it connects two non-consecutive edges of the boundary cycle. \end{defn}

-\begin{defn} A face of a $2$-complex $C$ is called \emph{chordal} if it is a chordal edge in some of the link graphs of $C$. \end{defn} \begin{defn} A chordal face of a $2$-complex is called \emph{perfectly chordal} if it is chordal in the link graphs of all of its endvertices. \end{defn}
+\begin{defn} A face of a $2$-complex~$C$ is called \emph{diagonal} if it is a diagonal edge in some of the link graphs of $C$. \end{defn} \begin{defn} A diagonal face of a $2$-complex is called \emph{perfectly diagonal} if it is diagonal in the link graphs of all of its endvertices. \end{defn}